Sacramento sucker

 The Sacramento sucker (Catostomus occidentalis) is a species of ray-finned fish in the family Catostomidae.
 It is primarily found in California with some populations extending into Oregon and Nevada.
 They inhabit a diverse range of habitats from headwater streams to deep lakes to estuaries.
+The Sacramento sucker scientific name Catostomus occidentalis describes its morphology and origin, respectively, being an inferiorly mouthed (Catostomus) western (occidentalis) species; the name Western sucker has also been used.